 - Known Exposure to Toxins: We discuss this more in-depth in its own section on this page, but if you know or suspect your dog has ingested toxins or medications, contact the ASPCA Poison Control Hotline, or an emergency dog clinic immediately

 The above list is not exhaustive and there are many more situations that may necessitate emergency care for dogs.
-If the situation appears immediately life-threatening, please call us immediately or simply bring your dog to our emergency clinic.
+If the situation appears immediately life-threatening, please call us immediately.

 Emergencies After Hours